-- the target company or any of its affiliates conducts any of the businesses designated by the Japanese government as requiring the filing of a prior notice (the Specified Businesses, a list of which is set forth below); or - the 'foreign investor' is from a country or region that is not included in the list of approved countries and regions set forth in the FEFTA (ie, Iraq, North Korea, Somalia and Yemen).
+• the target company or any of its affiliates conducts or is going to conduct any of the businesses designated by the Japanese government as requiring

+- the filing of a prior notice (the Specified Businesses, a list of which is set forth below): or - the 'foreign investor' is from a country or region that is not included in the list of approved countries and regions set forth in the FEFTA (ie, Iraq, North Korea, Somalia and Yemen) (please note that an inward direct investment in certain nuclear businesses from an Iranian entity is also subject to a prior notice although Iran is included in the list).

-The Specified Businesses are:
+The Specified Businesses include:

-- businesses related to national security (eg, manufacturing activities or software development related to weapons, aircraft, satellites or rockets, or nuclear energy); - businesses related to public infrastructure (eg, production and/or supply of electricity or gas, heat supply, telecommunications, broadcasting, water-related services and railways and passenger transport); - business related to dataprocessing (eg, manufacturing activities with respect to data-processing-related equipment and parts, and development of data-processing-related software); - businesses related to medical care (eg, manufacturing activities related to certain medical drugs for infectious diseases or specially controlled medical devices); and - certain other regulated businesses (eg, businesses related to agriculture, forestry and fishing, petroleum, leather and leather goods manufacturing, air and marine transport, and security services).
+- businesses related to national security (eg, manufacturing activities or software development related to weapons, aircraft, satellites or rockets, or nuclear energy); - businesses related to public infrastructure (eg, production and/or supply of electricity or gas, heat supply, telecommunications, broadcasting, water-related services and railways and passenger transport); - business related to data-processing (eg, manufacturing activities with respect to data-processing-related equipment and parts, and development of data-processing-related software); - businesses related to medical care (eg, manufacturing activities related to certain medical drugs for infectious diseases or specially controlled medical devices) - certain businesses related to metallic mineral; and - certain other regulated businesses (eg, businesses related to agriculture, forestry and fishing, petroleum, leather and leather goods manufacturing, air and marine transport, and security services).